Visions of Jesus and Mary: Visions of the early saints

 On St. Peter's Day in 1559, Teresa of Avila (Teresa de Jesús) reported a vision of Jesus present to her in bodily form.
 For almost two years thereafter she reported similar visions.
-Teresa's visions transformed her life and she became a key figure in the Catholic Church eventually being recognized as one of only three female Doctors of the Church.
+Teresa's visions transformed her life and she became a key figure in the Catholic Church eventually being recognized as one of only four female Doctors of the Church.
 One of her visions is the subject of Bernini's famous work The Ecstasy of Saint Teresa in the basilica of Santa Maria della Vittoria, Rome.

 In the early 17th century, María de Jesús de Ágreda reported a number of mystical experiences, visions and conversations with Mary.
 She stated that Mary had inspired and dictated passages in the book Mystical City of God as a biography of the Virgin Mary.
-The book Mystical City of God is still frequently studied in college and university programs of Spanish language and culture.
 However, the book (which makes a number of somewhat unusual claims) has remained controversial within the Roman Catholic church, having been banned and restored a number of times, and her process of beatification (started in 1673) has not been completed.

-From 1673 to 1675, Marguerite Marie Alacoque recounted a series of visions of Christ speaking to her.
-In December 1673 she reported that Jesus permitted her to rest her head upon his heart, and then disclosed to her the wonders of his love.
-This led her to the founding of the Devotion of the Sacred Heart.
-Initially, her life, actions, beliefs and writings became the subject of extreme scrutiny by the Catholic Church.
-However, she was eventually declared a saint in 1920 and the Feast of the Sacred Heart is now officially celebrated 19 days after Pentecost.

 At her profession as a Capuchin Poor Clare nun in 1678, Veronica Giuliani expressed a great desire to suffer in union with the crucified Jesus for the conversion of sinners.
-Shortly after that time she reported a series of vision of Jesus and the Virgin Mary that lasted a number of years.
+Shortly after that time she reported a series of visions of Jesus and the Virgin Mary that lasted a number of years.
 She reported a vision of Christ bearing his cross and of the chalice symbolizing the Passion of Christ.
 On Good Friday 1697 she received the five wounds of Christ as stigmata.

+Mary is traditionally said to have appeared to the English Carmelite priest Simon Stock in 1251, and given him the Carmelite habit, the Brown Scapular.
+"The question then, from a historical perspective, is not whether Mary appeared to Simon Stock and gave him the scapular, but rather did Simon Stock perceive the Mother of God bestowing this sign of her protection on him and his brothers in Carmel."